Boreas09/alexandria-docs/src/data_structures/alexandria_data_structures-byte_reader-ByteReader.md

 ### read_i64_le

-Reads an i64 signed integer in two's complement encoding from the ByteArray in little endian byte order # Returns `Option<i64>` - If there are enough bytes remaining an optional integer is returned
+Reads an i64 signed integer in two's complement encoding from the ByteArray in little endian byte order # Returns *Option` - If there are enough bytes remaining an optional integer is returned

 Fully qualified path: `alexandria_data_structures::byte_reader::ByteReader::read_i64_le`